 G. If the EPA and the Navy are unable to reach agreement on the selection of the remedy, the Administrator shall select the remedy in accordance with all applicable laws and procedures.
 EPA shall then prepare and issue the final ROD.
 EPA shall comply with the public participation requirements of the NCP.
+RODs shall not be subject to dispute resolution under this Agreement.

 H. Notice of the final ROD shall be published by the Party preparing it and shall be made available to the public prior to commencement of the remedial action, in accordance with Section 117(b) of CERCLA, 42 U.S.C.
 Section 9617(b).
-The final ROD shall include a statement that the PADEP has concurred or not concurred with the selection of the remedy.
+The final ROD shall include a statement that the District of Columbia has concurred or not concurred with the selection of the remedy.